Make homemade soap using herbs & flowers

 Whole dried herb leaves can also be used to decorate the tops.
 Theoretically they can be used in the soap batter too but be aware that they will re-hydrate after you start using the soap.
 Imagine full sized, and potentially slimy, peppermint leaves in your soap.

 Dried herbs can also be infused into oil or water and then used in your soap recipes.
-The scent probably won’t hold but infusing herbs give color and therapeutic value.
+The scent probably won’t hold but infusing herbs give color and possibly therapeutic value.

 Adding fresh herbs to soap

 Adding fresh plant material to soap can cause issues including your soap growing mold.
 This happens when microorganisms begin growing in the water still inside the plant material and it occurs more often with whole plant material added fresh.

 When a herb is pureed, you can add it in small quantities to your soap batter at ‘Trace’.
 As the water content evaporates out of your soap during the curing process, so does the water content of the herb.
 Chunks of fresh or cooked plant material, be it leaves, petals, vegetables, or fruit, can spoil your soap if added to soap.

 However, some culinary herbs are relatively dry to begin with and can be added fresh.
 Rosemary, lavender leaves, and thyme can be chopped up and added fresh at 1-2 tsp per pound of oils in your soap recipe.
 I’d advise caution when adding wetter herbs in this manner though.